outlearn-content/chartbeat-riak/modules/before-we-begin.md

 # Expectations for time commitment

-Part of the beaty of online learning is that you can time it flexibly.
+Part of the beauty of online learning is that you can time it flexibly.
 But you do need to put in serious effort to get most out of this path.
 Everyone learns differently and some people like to skim things quickly and come back later while others dig deep at first go.
 We think that you'll need an average of X hours to get through this path, including completing the tasks included in the modules.

 # Prerequisites